Fire Prevention Poster Contest

 Each town is allowed to submit one (1) fourth grade poster and one (1) fifth grade poster to the County recognition programs.
 Local winners represent the town where they attend school.
 Town winners must sign a release statement for reproduction and a statement that the idea, concept, and artwork are all original, and free of "doctoring up", corrections or overdrawing or outlining by the teacher or someone else to be considered.
 Two (2) fourth and two (2) fifth grade winners will be chosen for each County, and will be entered into the State final.
 One (1) state winner will be chosen.

-E. A luncheon will be held on March 31, 2016 for all county winners.
+E. A luncheon will be held for all county winners.
 The state winner will be announced at that time.

 A. All recognition program entries become property of the Connecticut Fire Prevention Poster Committee and will not be returned.
 The winning posters will be used to promote fire safety and prevention throughout the State of Connecticut.
 The winning statewide poster will be reproduced and distributed to all towns.
 Winning county posters will be exhibited at various locations, including the State Capitol during the month of October.